WolfieBoyGames/WolfieBoyGames/README.md

-- 👋 Hi, I’m @WolfieBoyGames
+- 👋 Hey, welcome to my GitHub Page, I’m Joseph and I have endless amounts of ideas for creating games and ADHD so none get finished!
+(One day hopefully)
-- 👀 I’m interested in gaming and coding
+- 👀 I love strategy games, Warhammer 40,000 and shopping gmes
-- 🌱 I’m currently learning more about C# to create games
+- 🌱 I struggle with maths so coding is a difficulty when putting together projects, so outsourcing is my only real option.
-- 💞️ I’m looking to collaborate on unity with a project i am making
+- 💞️ I've published 3-4 games publicly to positive reviews on all of them
-- 📫 How to reach me, be tall
+- 📫 If you want to reach me send me a message on discord "CommissarJoseph"

 <!---
 WolfieBoyGames/WolfieBoyGames is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.